papinet/papiNet-API/1.0.0/order-status.md

 #### Step 2 of Scenario E

-The step 2 of the scenario D will simulate the situation in which the _Supplier_ has processed the order and confirmed the ordered quantities.
+The step 2 of the scenario E will simulate the situation in which the _Supplier_ has processed the order and confirmed the ordered quantities.
 Then, the _Order Issuer_ sends another similar API request to the _Supplier_ in order to get the details of the first order `12e8667f-14ed-49e6-9610-dc58dee95560`:

 ```text
 $ curl --request GET \